Tom Brady: 2007: Perfect regular season and first MVP

-Playing with an overhauled receiver corps—in the 2007 off-season, the Patriots acquired wide receivers Donté Stallworth, Wes Welker, Kelley Washington, and Randy Moss; tight end Kyle Brady; and running back Sammy Morris—Brady enjoyed what many sportswriters described as one of the best seasons by a quarterback.
-Brady led the Patriots to the first 16–0 regular-season record in NFL history, outscoring opponents by an average score of 37–17.
-He also attained numerous career, franchise, and NFL records and milestones in the process.
-He was named as the AFC Offensive Player of the Week five times that year.
+Playing with an overhauled receiver corps—in the 2007 off-season, the Patriots acquired wide receivers Donté Stallworth, Wes Welker, Kelley Washington, and Randy Moss; tight end Kyle Brady; and running back Sammy Morris—Brady enjoyed one of the best seasons by a quarterback.
+Brady was named AFC Offensive Player of the Month for September and October.
+Brady led the Patriots to the first 16–0 regular-season record in NFL history, outscoring opponents by an average of 37–17.
+He attained career, franchise, and NFL records and milestones in the process.
+He was named as the AFC Offensive Player of the Week five times.
 In a Week 6 game against the Dallas Cowboys, he had a career-high five passing touchdowns in a 48–27 win.
-The win tied him with Hall of Fame quarterback Roger Staubach for the most wins ever by a starting quarterback in his first 100 regular-season starts, with 76.
-The next week, in part of a 49–28 win against the Miami Dolphins, he had another record day, with a career-high six passing touchdowns, setting a franchise record.
-He also had the first game with a perfect passer rating of his career.
-Two weeks later, as part of a come-from-behind 24–20 victory against the Indianapolis Colts, he threw for another three touchdowns, the ninth consecutive game in which he had done so, breaking Peyton Manning's NFL record of eight.
-During the last game of the season against the New York Giants, Brady threw his 50th touchdown of the season, breaking Peyton Manning's single-season record of 49 from the 2004 season.
+The win tied him with Hall of Fame quarterback Roger Staubach for the most wins by a starting quarterback, in his first 100 regular-season starts, with 76.
+The next week, in part of a 49–28 win against the Dolphins, he had another record day, with a career-high six passing touchdowns, setting a franchise record.
+He had the first game with a perfect passer rating of his career.
+As part of a come-from-behind 24–20 victory against the Colts, he threw for another three touchdowns, the ninth consecutive game in which he had done so, breaking Peyton Manning's record of eight.
+During the last game of the season against the Giants in which the Patriots won 38–35, Brady threw his 50th touchdown of the season, breaking Manning's single-season record of 49 from 2004.